 - (a) A letter of warning; - (b) A period of non-academic probation during which further violations may be subject to more significant outcomes; - (c) Restitution for damages; - (d) A verbal or written apology; - (e) Fines not to exceed \$500; - (f) A conditional fine, up to a maximum amount of \$500.
-A conditional fine is to be paid only in the event that the student is found to be responsible for a subsequent violation of the Code during a probationary period; - (g) Removal of privileges for use of facilities on campus for a specified period; - (h) A period of service to the community not to exceed 40 hours; - (i) Completion of an educational program or project; - (j) Suspension from non-academic activities within the Brock Community for a specified period; and/or - (k) Eviction from, or relocation within, residence. - (I) Mandatory meeting(s) with a Student Affairs Coordinator
+A conditional fine is to be paid only in the event that the student is found to be responsible for a subsequent violation of the Code during a probationary period; - (g) Removal of privileges for use of facilities on campus for a specified period; - (h) A period of service to the community not to exceed 40 hours; - (i) Completion of an educational program or project; - (j) Suspension from non-academic activities within the Brock Community for a specified period; and/or - (k) Eviction from, or relocation within, residence.

-7.6 Prior History Consideration

-If a student has been found responsible of previous breach of this Code or the Residence Community Standards, that information shall be made available to the Student Conduct Council, Student Affairs, or the restorative justice process for outcome consideration;
+- 7.6 If a student has been found responsible of previous breached of this Code or the Residence Community Standards, that information is made available to the Student Conduct Council, Student Affairs, or the restorative justice process for outcome consideration; - 7.7 If a party fails to attend a hearing or restorative justice process, Student Affairs has the authority to: - (a) Dismiss the incident without further notice; - (b) Proceed in the absence of the party that failed to appear, including making a finding and assessing outcomes; or, - (c) Reschedule the hearing or restorative justice process if extenuating circumstances are demonstrated.

-7.7 Failure to Attend

-If a party fails to attend a hearing or restorative justice process, Student Affairs has the authority to:

-- (a) Dismiss the incident without further notice; - (b) Proceed in the absence of the party that failed to appear, including making a finding and

-- assessing outcomes; or, - (c) Reschedule the hearing or restorative justice process if extenuating circumstances are demonstrated.